-Messages 2
+Messages

-The Wind beneath their Wings 2
+The Wind beneath their Wings

-Message from Our Chairman 6
+Message from Our Chairman

 Message from Our MD & CEO 7

 About CreditAccess Grameen Limited 8

 Overview 9

 Empowering Indian Households 10

 Our Value Statement 12

 Our Financial Products 13

 Awards, Recognition and Accolades 15

 Updates 18

 Visits 20

 Board of Directors 21

 Management Team 22

 Reports 23

 Social Performance Management Report 24

 Directors' Report 30

 Corporate Social Responsibility Report 62

 Management Discussion and Analysis 70

 Corporate Governance Report 84

 Financial Report 105

-Standalone Auditor's Report 106
+- Standalone Auditor's Report 106

 - Balance Sheet and Statement of P&L Account 117

 - Notes on Standalone Financial Statements 121

-Consolidated Auditor's Report 187
+- Consolidated Ind AS Financial Statements 187

-- Balance Sheet and Statement of P&L Account 199
+Consolidated Ind AS Financial StatementsConsolidated Balance Sheet 187 199

-- Notes on Consolidated Financial Statements 203

 As a young girl, she learnt to sew and embroider.
 Little did she know it would alter the course of her life one day.
 After marriage and children, her desire to contribute to the household income kept getting stronger.
 She had a skill that she was good at.
 She had the determination.
 She had a market.
 She had family support.
-In fact, everything she needed except for one thing - money.
+In fact, everythingsheneededexceptforonething-money.
 Imagine having every ingredient and still not being able to cook because you don't have a stove.
 Imagine being able to taste the dish but not being able to actually eat it.
 This is what having grit, passion and determination means without access to capital.
 And it's the story of untapped potential for hundreds of thousands of men and women in rural India.
-Two years ago, Anita became a CreditAccess Grameen customer.
+Two years ago, Anita became a Credit Access Grameen customer.
 It entitled her to a loan with which she bought her first sewing machine.
 And then there was no looking back.
 "I started off with small orders from the neighbourhood for blouses and embroidery, and slowly local factories started giving me orders.
 That is how my business has grown," says a proud Anita who has now outsourced some of the work to other women in the village.
 This is the real power of microfinance - that it can empower one to empower many.
 With a quiet but unmistakable pride, Anita says, "I am so happy now, I am able to contribute to my family's finances.
 I don't have any worries and I have given my daughter also an opportunity to grow."
 And of course, she has inspired several women in her community.
 Much more than access to capital itself, what really matters most to these women, is what such access does to them.
 The comfort of a belonging to a group, the confidence that entrepreneurship brings, the possibility of imagining better future for their children and above all an aspirational striving backed by institutional support and encouragement.
 It's enough to make them tenured customers.
 Like Asha Paunikar.
-She's been with CreditAccess Grameen for 10 years.
+She's been with Credit Access Grameen for 10 years.
 She and her husband manufacture industrial gloves in Bilaspur, Chhattisgarh.
 She recalls how much it meant to them when CreditAccess Grameen encouraged their expansion plans in the early days.
 "The team was incredibly supportive.
 We started a manufacturing unit of gloves for industrial use 10 years ago.
 We started with one small machine, but we were not able to meet the demand.
 We decided to upgrade our machine."
 That's when they approached CreditAccess Grameen for a loan to buy an upgraded machine.